Ray0737/M.4_Final_Project/README.md

 Both task and event memo are able to add details such as: Notes, Dates, Priority, Associates, Subject, and Current Progress.
 All data are display in a tree view panel.
 While working
 The program can also save the data that each individual had keyed in by using the JSON and OS module.

+## Further Improvements:

+1. The user interface can look better for certain but we're limited with our knowledge at the moment.
+2. Add the function for the user to be able to choose where to save the data in your File Explorer.
+3. Add the alarm function for the user.
+For example every hour let the system alert the user and ask them if they had finished their task or not.